cornell-ece5745/ece5745-S05-srams/docs/index.md

 synthesizable RTL with SRAM macros and push the composition through the ASIC toolflow.

-The first step is to start MobaXterm and then `ssh` into `ecelinux`.
+The first step is to access `ecelinux`.
+You can use VS Code for working at the command line, but you will also need to a remote access option that supports Linux applications with a GUI such as X2Go, MobaXterm, or Mac Terminal with XQuartz.
 Once you are at the `ecelinux` prompt, source the setup script, clone this repository from GitHub, and define an environment variable to keep track of the top directory for the project.

+**NOTE: You need to use the `--2022` command line option with the setup script since the code in this repo has not been updated to work with the 2023 environment.**

-    % source setup-ece5745.sh
+    % source setup-ece5745.sh --2022
-    % mkdir $HOME/ece5745
+    % mkdir -p $HOME/ece5745
     % cd $HOME/ece5745
     % git clone git@github.com:cornell-ece5745/ece5745-S05-srams sec5
     % cd sec5